The-Quaint/BlackCat-main/README.md

  - [WilliamButcherBot](https://github.com/thehamkercat/WilliamButcherBot)

-Anything missing kindly contact me through [Telegram](https://t.me/The_Quaint) or simply submit a pull request on the readme.
+Anything doesn't work or needs improvement contact me through [Telegram](https://t.me/The_Quaint) or simply submit a pull request on the readme.

-This project is heavily based on DaisyXbot.
-All credits belong to TeamDaisyX.
-This new code just fixed some errors and made it a marvel character themed bot.